lizandro-mc/cube_superset/README.md

 For start run - ``docker compose up -d``

+## Only for doc - this is config with .env and docker compose file
 ```bash
 docker pull cubejs/cube:latest
 docker run -d -p 3000:3000 -p 4000:4000 \